kjiwa/lotus-leaf/src/gendata/README.md

 ## Data Generation Tool

-This tool generates fake data for the Solar Power Monitor database.
+The gendata tool generates fake data for the Solar Power Monitor database.
 An input file containing data generation options is required, and should be a valid JSON file containing a list of dictionaries.
 A basic configuration, which generates one sample every 100 seconds from the function f(x) = 1, for one day, has the form:

 ```json
 [